-The High Efficiency Particulate Air, or HEPA, filter, was created to shield scientists from radiation as they worked on an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they worked on an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

-These filters have a MERV rating of 1721, depending on the kind.
+These filters have a MERV rating of 1721, depending on the brand.
 This rating demonstrates how well a filter can clear pollutants from the air.

-Because of their high-efficiency filtration performance, HEPA filters are thick and can limit airflow.
-It’s important to ask A-PLUS Service Experts to verify your heating and cooling system can run with one.
+Because of their high-efficiency filtration performance, HEPA filters are dense and can limit airflow.
+It’s important to ask A-PLUS Service Experts to confirm your heating and cooling system can run with one.

-Media air cleaners are much thicker than regular air filters.
+Media air cleaners are denser than common air filters.
 They’re often four to five times wider—or more.
-This barrier attaches closely against your HVAC system.
+This barrier mounts closely against your HVAC system.

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.